Welcome to PMConnection

 - Complete as many practice questions as you can find.
 Thousands of FREE Practice Questions here

-- Suggestion is to take a pre-test prior to each PMBOK chapter to set a baseline of your knowledge
+- Suggestion is to take a pre-test prior to each chapter to set a baseline of your knowledge

-- Study that PMBOK chapter
+- Study that chapter

 - Take a post test.
 Take your time and think about the questions and draw from your understanding